ortus-boxlang/vscode-boxlang/README.md

 An extension for the development of BoxLang.

+## At a Glance

+* Built-in BoxLang runtime for easy development
+* Tooling
+    * Debugger
+    * Web server that can be launched within VSCode
+    * Execute .bxs files
+    * Execute .bx files that have a main method
+* Language support
+    * Syntax highlighting
+    * Language server integration (alpha)
+* Support of existing CFML functionality

 ## Building and Installing

 For local development you can run the following commands to build the extension.